-The District Government as a whole has an active program of contracting with and promoting local, small, and disadvantaged business enterprises through the Certified Business Enterprise (CBEs) program.
-In 2005 the Office of Small and Local Business Development became a department with increased authority and program areas.
+The District government has an active program of contracting with and promoting local, small, and disadvantaged business enterprises through the Certified Business Enterprise (CBE) program.
 The District's Department of Small and Local Business Development (DSLBD) monitors the efficiency and compliance of all District government agencies, including DHCD, in accordance with the legislative mandate of the "Equal Opportunity for Local, Small, and Disadvantaged Business Enterprises (LSDBE) Act of 1998."
 DSLBD reviews and approves Affirmative Action Plans submitted by District agencies for public/private partnerships and for contractors with contracts in excess of \$25,000.
 It also provides technical assistance to CBEs that wish to contract, or currently contract, with the District government, and helps those entities with seeking business opportunities.